callstats-io/webrtc-demo-se/README.md

 node index.js

-Open http://localhost:8080/ in the browser tab.
+Then open this link http://localhost:8080/ in the browser tab.

 Supports only two participants in the call.
 Press start button for getting the media and call button to the place the call.